Bank Failure: The Politicization of a Social Problem (with Geoffrey P. Miller), 45 Stanford Law Review 289 (1992)

 Date of Authorship for this Version

 Macey, Jonathan R. and Miller, Geoffrey P., "Bank Failure: The Politicization of a Social Problem" (1992).
 Faculty Scholarship Series.
-Paper 1648.
+1648.